eduNEXT/openedx-events-2-zapier/README.rst

 People
 ******

 This repository is currently being maintained by the eduNEXT team.
-See the CODEOWNERS file for details.
+See the `CODEOWNERS <.github/CODEOWNERS>`_ file for details.

 Reporting Security Issues
 *************************